utshaweu/Appointment_Scheduler/README.md

 <ul>
     <li>When you click the user list then you have a scheduled appointment form.</li>
     <li>Fill in the details for the appointment (title, description, date, and time).</li>
+    <li>Optionally, you can upload an audio message that will be attached to the appointment.</li>
     <li>After submitting the form, the appointment will be saved in the system.</li>
 </ul>